amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 Note that the idiomatic way is not to use strlen(), rather to just walk until '\0', which makes sense.
 The strlen call is unnecessary.

+## Ex 2-5

+Rather fun, again my solution is O(nm), but there's a cool elegance to using a conjunction in the loop condition to exit early -- without relying on `break` which I don't think has been introduced yet as of p62.